 At CloudFactory, we believe that talent is equally distributed, but opportunity is not.
 Technology has helped even the playing field.
 By 2020, we’ll see over 2 billion new people come online, most of which are from the developing world.
 There are already around one billion so far, and another billion are expected to join in the next four years.
 This is a massive shift that brings millions of new workers who earn as little as $2 per day and are hungry to benefit from a flatter world and more connected global economy.

 The distributed nature of work is also supported by the growing value that workers place on flexibility in the workplace.
 In fact, 40% of people believe that traditional forms of employment won’t be available in the future.
 This is an important trend that is significantly shaping the future of work.
-While many businesses and workers find value in the flexibility of freelance work, it’s not without it’s challenges.
+While many businesses and workers find value in the flexibility of freelance work, it comes with challenges.
 Businesses and policymakers will need to create the requisite infrastructure for a very different future, but this trend is here to stay.

 4. Platforms will be ubiquitous, and incredibly important